Pranith1Kumar/AWS-for-beginners/README.md

 1. After the user is created, you will see a success message.
 2. Make sure to save the user’s access key and secret access key if applicable, as you will not be able to see them again.

-## Conclusion
-You have successfully created a new IAM user with administrative access in AWS.
-Ensure to manage the user's permissions and access keys securely.